-For more information and a complete list of forms that can be e-filed, visit our e-file Web site (www.nystax.gov/elf).
+For more information and a complete list of forms that can be e-filed, visit the Tax Department Web site (www.tax.ny.gov).

 Payment options

 If you have a balance due on your return, you may pay by check or money order.
 You may also pay a balance due by using your credit card or by electronic funds withdrawal.
 For specific information on payment options, see the instructions for the tax form or tax preparation software you are using.